angular-university/au-input/README.md

 # Demo
-Here is what the icons look like on screen:
+Here is what the inputs with the icons look like on screen:

 ![Demo of au-input components](https://raw.githubusercontent.com/angular-university/au-input/master/images/icons.png)